-National AIDS Control Organisation (Ministry of Health & Family Welfare, Government of India) is the nodal organisation for NACP in India.
-The programme provides a comprehensive package of prevention-detection-treatment services with robust strategic information management as a critical enabler across different population groups including those in the correctional institutions.
+National AIDS Control Organization (Ministry of Health & Family Welfare, Government of India) is the nodal organisation for NACP in India.
+The programme provides a comprehensive package of prevention-detection-treatment services with robust Strategic Information management as a critical enabler across different population groups including those in correctional institutions.

-In the capacity of critical enabler of strategic information management activities, NACO has been implementing the biennial HIV Sentinel Surveillance (HSS) survey to measure the rates of HIV infection and trends among seven population groups including pregnant women, single male migrants, long distance truckers, Female Sex Workers (FSWs) Men who have Sex with Men (MSM), hijra/transgender (H/TG) people and IDUs.
-This is one of the world's largest HSS systems that provides evidences on the magnitude and directions of HIV epidemic in different population groups and thus informs on resource allocation as well as impact assessment.
+In the capacity of critical enabler of Strategic Information management activities, NACO has been implementing the biennial HSS survey to measure the rates of HIV infection and trends among seven population groups including pregnant women, single male migrants, long distance truckers, FSWs, MSM, H/TG people and IDUs.
+This is one of the world's largest HSS systems that provides evidences on the magnitude and directions of HIV epidemic in different population groups and thus informs on resource allocation and impact assessment.

-National Strategic Plan (NSP) of NACP has highlighted responding to the HIV/AIDS epidemic among 'at-risk' populations as a critical element to achieve 'End of AIDS' by 2030.
-Globally, HIV interventions at correctional institutions is strongly recommended with 'prisoners' identified as one of the groups at higher risk of HIV infection.
-UNAIDS paper titled "On the Fast-Track to end the AIDS by 2030: Focus on location and population" states that the key populations at an increased risk of acquiring HIV are overrepresented in the prison population because of the sexual orientation of the inmates, their gender expression, occupation or criminalization of behaviour and recommends introduction of full package of services in the prison population.
+National Strategic Plan (NSP) of NACP has highlighted, responding to the HIV/AIDS epidemic among 'at-risk' populations as a critical element to achieve 'End of AIDS' by 2030.
+Globally, HIV interventions at correctional institutions are strongly recommended with 'prisoners' being identified as one of the groups at higher risk of HIV infection.
+UNAIDS paper titled "On the Fast-Track to end the AIDS by 2030: Focus on location and population" states that the key populations at an increased risk of acquiring HIV are overrepresented in the prison population because of the sexual orientation of the inmates, their gender expression, occupation or criminalization of behaviour and thereby recommends introducing full package of services in the prison population.

-In India, a meta-analysis has concluded that HIV prevalence in prisons was higher than that in general community.
-Also, the prevalence of same sex activities was higher among prisoners compared to the same in general community.
-In another study among the inmates of a district jail in Northern India, it was observed that there was high prevalence of same sex activities, history of buying sex, multipartnership as well as injecting drug use with high prevalence of Syphilis and Hepatitis.
+In India, a meta-analysis has concluded that HIV prevalence in prisons was higher than that in general community1.
+Also, the prevalence of same sex activities was higher among the prisoners compared to the same in general community.
+In another study among the inmates of a district jail in Northern India, it was observed that there was high prevalence of same sex activities, history of buying sex, multi-partnership as well as injecting drug use with high prevalence of Syphilis and Hepatitis2.

-In view of available evidences, National AIDS Control Organisation (NACO) has initiated HIV interventions among prison settings.
+In view of available evidences, NACO has initiated HIV interventions among prison settings.
 In December 2017, NACO organized a national consultation to improve the ongoing prison HIV interventions.
 The consultation was attended by all the key stakeholders including those from Ministry of Home Affairs, Narcotics Control Bureau, World Health Organisation and United Nations Office on Drug and Crime.
-Expediting establishment of surveillance sites in prison was one of the key recommendations of this national consultation.
+Expediting establishment of surveillance sites in prison was one of the key recommendations of this national consultation3.
 Therefore, prisoners were included as the eighth population group for surveillance under NACP.